How To Test The Camshaft Position Sensor (1996-1997 5.2L, 5.9L V8 Dodge Ram Pickup)

 6. 6

-Your multimeter should read 10 to 12 Volts DC if the BLK/LT BLU wire is providing Ground.
+Your multimeter should read 10 to 12 Volts if Ground is present.

 Let's take a look at what your test results mean:

-CASE 1: Ground is present in the BLK/LT BLU wire.
-This is the correct test result and let's you know that the camshaft position sensor is getting Ground.
+CASE 1: Ground is present at the BLK/LT BLU wire.
+This confirms the camshaft position sensor is receiving its necessary Ground connection.

-• The camshaft position sensor's voltage signal is not switching between 0 and 5 Volts (TEST 1).
+• The CMP sensor's voltage signal doesn't alternate between 0 and 5 Volts during TEST 1.

-• 5 Volts DC are present in the VIO/WHT wire (TEST 2).
+• There's 5 Volts DC on the VIO/WHT wire during TEST 2.

-• Ground is present in the BLK/LT BLU wire.
+• Ground is present on the BLK/LT BLU wire in this test.

-CASE 2: Ground IS NOT present in the BLK/LT BLU wire.
-Without Ground, the camshaft position sensor will not produce an ON/OFF voltage signal.
+CASE 2: Ground is missing at the BLK/LT BLU wire.
+Without a proper Ground, the camshaft position sensor won't generate its ON/OFF voltage signal.

-What's usually behind the lack of Ground is an open-circuit problem in the BLK/LT BLU wire between the CMP sensor's connector and the fuel injection computer's connector.
+This usually happens because the BLK/LT BLU wire has an open-circuit somewhere between the sensor's connector and the fuel injection computer.

-I've written quite a few 5.2L, 5.9L Dodge ‘how to test’ tutorials that may help you troubleshoot the issues on your Dodge van or pick up.
-You can find them in these two indexes:
+I've written quite a few tutorials that may help you troubleshoot the issues on your V8 Dodge Ram pickup.
+You can find them in this index:

-Here's a small sample of the articles/tutorials you'll find in these indexes:
+Here's a small sample of the articles/tutorials you'll find in the index:

 Thank You For Your Donation